-An increasing number of studies advocate that it is necessary to create a design specifically tailored to players from the 'baby boomer' generation (Fisk, Rogers, Charness, Czaja et Sharit, 2009; Hwang, Hong, Hao, & Jong, 2011; Marin, Lawrence, Navarro, & Sax, 2011; Rice, Wan, Foo, Ng, Wai, Kwok, Lee, & Teo, 2011).
-Different components of digital educational games must be adapted to respond to the needs and characteristics of seniors1.
+An increasing number of studies advocate that it is necessary to create a design specifically tailored to players from the 'baby boomer' generation (Hwang, Hong, Hao et Jong, 2011; Marin, Lawrence, Navarro & Sax, 2011; Rice, Wan, Foo, Ng, Wai, Kwok, Lee et Teo, 2011).
+Different components of digital games must be adapted to respond to the needs and characteristics of seniors1.

 Competition.
-The game must create competition between players to maintain their interest.
+The serious game must create competition between players to maintain their interest.
 However, games must be fairly short in duration (between 5 and 15 minutes).
-The game should provide: (1) mechanisms that allow players to adapt the game based on their capabilities (reaction time, degree of difficulty, etc.); (2) rules that determine the winner or winners and the loser or losers; (3) points (positive or negative) obtained every time an action is executed whether it is correct or not; and (4) gains for a player which constitue a loss for the others.
+The game should provide: (1) mechanisms that allow players to adapt the game based on their capabilities (reaction time, degree of difficulty, etc.); (2) rules that determine the winner or winners and the loser or losers; (3) points; and (4) gains for a player which constitute a loss for the others.

 Challenge.
-The game must maintain a constant challenge for the players.
+The serious game must maintain a constant challenge for the players.
 It must introduce components that maintain a sense of uncertainty about the outcome of the game.
-Thus, the learning content of the game must take into account the prior knowledge of the learners for whom it is intended, and the questions must offer varying degrees of difficulty in order to promote the participation of all players, even those with little knowledge on the subject matter at hand.
+Thus, the learning content of the serious game must take into account the prior knowledge of the learners for whom it is intended, and the questions must offer varying degrees of difficulty in order to promote the participation of all players, even those with little knowledge on the subject matter at hand.
 Mechanisms must also be provided to ensure that the outcome of a game remains uncertain, including: (1) the controlled addition of random events, for example, bonus cards distributed by the computer system to reduce the gap between opponents who are sometimes too strong or too weak; and (2) the degree of difficulty of the questions from one game to another.

 Feedback.
+The serious game must provide feedback to support the learning of the defined content.
 Immediate feedback, related to each learning task, allows the player to identify successful activities and those they have failed.
-The game must incorporate mechanisms that: (1) highlight the results of each learning activity through visual or audible feedback (success or failure), for example, a smiley face or sad face, positive or negative sounds, points earned that add up the score; and (2) allow players to see what they learned by providing an overview of the results of the game's learning activities, together with teaching materials to review subject matter that has not been learned.
-The game should also provide feedback linked to players' actions throughout the game in order for players to see the results of their actions during the game.
-For seniors, guidance about the actions that need to be taken must be available to reassure them and reduce their cognitive load.
-Bringing up a tutorial or a digital assistant that guides the players about what to do should be available at all times by a single click.
-This simplifies the use of the game by eliminating the need to quickly learn the rules of the game, thereby reducing the cognitive load.
-Hints, examples and demonstrations are necessary to avoid the types of errors that reduce seniors' motivation.
-Finally, the error messages must be clear and always appear at the same place on the screen.
+The game must incorporate mechanisms that: (1) highlight the results of each learning activity through visual or audible feedback (success or failure), for example, a smiley face or sad face, positive or negative sounds, points earned that add up the score; (2) correct incorrect answers through textual, visual or audible feedback on the content of the learning activity or provide additional information to sustain interest in the case of positive responses; and (3) allow players to see what they learned by providing an overview of the results of the game's learning activities, together with teaching materials to review subject matter that has not been learned.
+The game should

-1 See Sauvé, 2010a; De Schutter, 2011; Rice et al, 2011; Ogomori et al, 2011; Callari, Ciairano & Re, 2012; Lopez-Martinez et al, 2011; Diaz-Orueta, Facal, Herman Nap, & Ranga, 2012; Pham & Theng, 2012; Shang-Ti et al, 2012; Theng, Chua, & Pham, 2012; Whitlock et al, 2011; Wu et al, 2012.
+1 Voir entre autres Sauvé, 2010a; De Schutter, 2011; Rice, Wan, Foo, Ng, Wai, Kwok, Lee et Teo, 2011; Ogomori, Nagamachi, Ishihara, Ishihara, et Kohchi, 2011; Callari, Ciairano et Re, 2012; Lopez-Martinez, Santiago-Ramajo, Caracuel, Valls-Serrano, Hornos, & Rodriguez-Fortiz, 2011; Diaz-Orueta, Facal, Herman Nap et Ranga, 2012; Pham et Theng, 2012; Shang-Ti, Huang, & Chiang, 2012; Theng, Chua, & Pham, 2012; Whitlock, McLaughlin et Allaire, 2011; Wu, Miao, Tao, et Helander, 2012.